zaporter/BlockSignInWithGoogle/README.md

 But none of those do a great job syncing across all my devices.
 I just wanted a simple firefox extension that blocked this div from appearing.

 Here it is!
-Add it to firefox today!
+Add it to firefox today: https://addons.mozilla.org/en-US/firefox/addon/block-sign-in-with-google/

 (This should also work on chromium but I haven't tried packaging it)